mohamedsaif/ai-hub-gateway-landing-zone/README.md

 This inbound policy fragment that prevent streaming requests to the OpenAI API.

 Currently streaming has 2 challenges when it comes to charge back and usage tracking:
-- Current approach to usage metrics loggging do not support streaming requests due to confilict with response buffring (which result in 500 error), so you can't use ```log-to-eventhub``` policy.
+- Current approach to usage metrics logging do not support streaming requests due to conflict with response buffering (which result in 500 error), so you can't use ```log-to-eventhub``` policy.
 - OpenAI streaming requests do not provide usage metrics in the response as it stands today (maybe it will change in the future).

 APIM is perfectly fine to proxy streamed backends, but usage metrics will not be captured.

 One solution to this is to use an app as backend to log the usage metrics and charge-back and proxy the streaming requests.

-This app will rely on a token counting SDK to mannually calculate the tokens and ship them to Event Hub when steam is done.
+This app will rely on a token counting SDK to manually calculate the tokens and ship them to Event Hub when steam is done.

-Check out one implementation for this on [enterprise-azureai](https://github.com/Azure/enterprise-azureai) with an AI Proxy app that can do that.
+Check out one implementation for this on [enterprise-azure-ai](https://github.com/Azure/enterprise-azureai) with an AI Proxy app that can do that.

 I'm working on adopting this app so it will be only used for streaming requests (currently it is designed to do both streaming and non-streaming requests in addition to having the routing logic).